ibaned/omega_h_v1/README.md

 run with no arguments for more information.

-vtkdiff.exe: A VTK file comparison tool with floating point tolerances, also run
+vtkdiff.exe: A VTK file comparison tool with floating point tolerances, run with no arguments or with -help for information.